Why Did My Site's Google Ranking Drop?

 copies.
 But as a webmaster, you don't get to choose which copy they select as best.
 This problem crops

-up quite often when people have blogs or shopping carts on their sites.
-So if your website uses a popular
+up quite often when people have blogs or shopping carts on their sites, or have separate sites for

 that might be available to help.
 Another source of duplicate content is other sites copying your